tombull/fider/CONTRIBUTING.md

 #### 3. To start the application

 1. run `mage watch` to start the application on watch mode.
 The application will be reloaded every time a file is changed.
-Alternatively, it's also possible to start Fider by running `mage build` and `mage run`.
+Alternatively, it's also possible to start Teamdream by running `mage build` and `mage run`.
 2. Navigate to `http://localhost:3000/` and 🎉!
-You should see the sign up page of Fider!
+You should see the sign up page of Teamdream!

 #### 4. To run the unit tests: